Veli Jože: Plot summary

-"We are people like them," said Elijah.
+"We are people like them," said Ilija.
 "But did we ever enslave them like cattle even though we are stronger?
 The dog does not give up on a bone and chases the stranger out of his yard; but you, Jože, let the little people trample on you and suck your spirit - you, who are so strong.
 Shame on you, brother!

 He tells him to fight them, to free himself because he can out of his strength, and to work for himself.
 Then Jože remembers the moment near the Motovun tower when his masters were fleeing from him, and now he understands.
 Ilija tells him that there will be a big storm, in which he will sink with the ship, because he cannot move, but that Jože will escape.
 Then Jože promises Ilija that he will fight for his freedom.
 The storm begins, Jože jumps into the water and wakes up ashore in the morning.

-Jože has been carried ashore by the sea on the shore of Raška draga, people who see him instantly say that this giant must have destroyed the ship.
-Here, Jože meets Jurić, who was also a giant serf and whom Jože manages to persuade to stop serving his masters as in the previous two hundred years and to come with him.
+Jože has been carried ashore by the sea on the shore of Raška Draga, people who see him instantly say that this giant must have destroyed the ship.
+Here, Jože meets Jurić (Georgie), who was also a giant serf and whom Jože manages to persuade to stop serving his masters as in the previous two hundred years and to come with him.
 Jože gathers around him twenty giant serfs who together go to the hills between Pazin and Motovun.
 People are afraid of them and tell each other stories whereby the giants will soon attack them.
 The giants, however, settle on the hills.
 Meanwhile, the nobles and lords are figuring out what to do now that the serfs have deserted them.
 The vineyards and gardens are deserted, and there is none to do the job.

 The townspeople discuss whether attacking the giants or try and persuade them to return.
 Eventually they send out an army and two knights to the hills.
-On Psoglavčevo brdom, Joze and the other giants start cultivating the land, and see how nice it is to work while they are free and working for themselves.
+In Psoglavčevo Brdo (the Doghead's Hill), Joze and the other giants start cultivating the land, and see how nice it is to work while they are free and working for themselves.
 They even start arranging the walls.
 Jurić comes across gold while digging, not even knowing what it is.
 Jože sees that the people of Motovun are like crazy about the gold.
 Jurić then continues to dig the pit, not caring about the gold and silver he has dug.

 When the knights and the army arrive, the giants decide not to shed blood.
 Because the knights think that the serfs are standing still because they are afraid of their perennial masters, they order an attack.
 When the giants see that mass climbing up on them, running, trying to overcome them, they obey Jože and easily sweep them away.
 The giants use the strong oak trees of the nearby forest as brooms to sweep away the enemy in the battle.